Smerity/right_whale_hunt/README.md

     python extract_tiles_from_sloth.py annotated_whales.json

-By default this will provide a 256 x 256 image of the head.
+By default this will provide a 256 x 256 image of the head, maintaining the same width:height ratio.

 ![Whale 26288](http://i.imgur.com/o5cf6pd.jpg)